 Graciela secretly likes when cars zoom past Thayer blasting obnoxiously loud hispanic music from their windows because it takes her back home, to the hectic streets of San Juan, Puerto Rico for a few seconds.
 They were born in the city of Chicago, spent their childhood in Orlando and when their dad noticed the dominance of English over Spanish in their day to day speech, he decided it was time to go back home.
 She is fueled by a keen sense of community and devotion to interpersonal relationships that she hopes are expressed in all of her artforms.
-Consequently, Graciela can also often be found mingling at carr haus with anyone that offers a wave or smiles their way.
-With literary arts as her runner up major of choice, joining the v.1 team seemed only natural, and she is absolutely thrilled to contribute to such a diverse group of creatives with her loud latina voice.
+Consequently, Graciela can often be found mingling at Carr Haus or leading a group of students at a local creative learning nonprofit.
+With literary arts as her runner up major of choice, joining the v.1 team seemed only natural, and she is absolutely thrilled to contribute and co-lead the v.1 team this year in her loud latina voice.

 Karina Garbarini (she/they)

 BFA FAV 2024